Young Adult

 But as Ororo nears the secrets of her past, her powers grow stronger and the Shadow King veers closer and closer.
 Can she outrun the shadows that chase her?
 Or can she step into the spotlight and embrace the coming storm?

-In her first speculative novel, New York Times bestselling author Tiffany D. Jackson casts a breathtaking spell with one of Marvel's most beloved characters, and brings the super hero Storm to life as you've never seen her before. - Ashes of Gold
+In her first speculative novel, New York Times bestselling author Tiffany D. Jackson casts a breathtaking spell with one of Marvel's most beloved characters, and brings the super hero Storm to life as you've never seen her before. - The Queer Girl is Going to Be Okay

 Ashes of Gold